ale206/ModularNet/README.md

 * **Flexibility:** The reliance on interfaces allows for different implementations of infrastructure concerns to be swapped out relatively easily (e.g., moving from SQL Server to PostgreSQL, or changing a caching provider).
 * **Clear Structure:** Provides a well-defined structure that is easier for development teams to understand, navigate, and contribute to effectively.

+## Differences from Onion Architecture

+ModularNet architecture is inspired by and very similar to Onion Architecture (and Clean Architecture), but has some differences:

+* In classic Onion, Business Logic defines the abstractions (`IXxxRepository`), and Infrastructure implements them.
+In ModularNet, the Infrastructure layer defines `IXxxRepository`, and Business Logic consumes it.

+* ModularNet does not follow DDD, and the domain contains just POCOs with no constructor or logic.
+This is the Anemic Domain Model, which I consider cleaner and with less “hidden magic.”

+* ModularNet includes a Shared layer, which Onion Architecture doesn’t define.

+* All DTOs or application entities are always placed in the Domain layer.
+In Onion, these application-specific data transfer objects would reside in the Business Logic layer.

 For more details and in-depth explanations about the solution, please visit the **[Wiki section](https://github.com/ale206/ModularNet/wiki)**.

 I welcome contributions and feedback!
 If you have ideas, suggestions, or improvements, feel free to open an issue, submit a pull request, or write in the **[Discussions section](https://github.com/ale206/ModularNet/discussions)**.
 Your input helps make this project better for everyone.